-For services where the entity issuing Certificates is ADACOM (see CPS §1.1.)
 ADACOM has developed, implemented and tested a disaster recovery plan to mitigate the effects of any kind of natural or man-made disaster.
 This plan is regularly tested, verified, and updated to be operational in the event of a disaster.

 Detailed disaster recovery plans are in place to address the restoration of information systems services and key business functions.
-ADACOM's disaster recovery site has implemented the physical security protections and operational controls required by the Symantec "Security and Audit Requirements (SAR) Guide" to provide for a secure and sound backup operational setup.
+ADACOM's disaster recovery site has implemented the physical security protections and operational controls required by the ADACOM Information Security Management System (ISMS) to provide for a secure and sound backup operational setup.
 In the event of a natural or man-made disaster requiring temporary or permanent cessation of operations from ADACOM's primary facility, ADACOM's disaster recovery process is initiated by the ADACOM team in charge.